FCDS Green Campus Initiative

 - Middle School students manage a community garden in partnership with the Second Harvest Food Bank.

-- For the past 2 years students have promoted Goodwill’s Donate to Educate Program in an effort to reduce, reuse and recycle.
+- Students have promoted Goodwill’s Donate to Educate Program in an effort to reduce, reuse, and recycle.

-- Upper School students volunteer at the Piedmont Earth Day Fair and have sponsored the fair for the past 5 years.
+- Upper School students volunteer at the Piedmont Earth Day Fair and have sponsored the fair for many years.

 - Gallins Farm (composting)